Nothing quite riles up us gamers like diving into our favored online game only to be tortured by the anguish of high ping and the dreaded lag.

-Similarly, turning off torrents or background updates/programs, such as Adobe Flash Player and anti-virus software, can significantly increase bandwidth, which can then redirected towards receiving and delivering game packets.
+Additionally, turning off torrents or background updates/programs, such as Adobe Flash Player and anti-virus software, can significantly increase bandwidth, which can then redirected towards receiving and delivering game packets.
 Load up Task Manager, rank services by networking percentage usage, and check that only essential services are running.

 Closing perpetually-updating websites such as Discord (especially voice channels) can also take some strain off your connection.
 The same applies to stream services like Netflix that tend to buffer when left open in a browser mid-episode.
 Shutting down your browser is a sure fire way to plug any potential leaks of this kind.